nickmonad/blog/content/2025/static-allocation-with-zig-kv.md

 perhaps that could work.
 Or maybe, it's up to us to call `rehash()` whenever it appears there is no space left, and try the operation again.

-All of this considred, I think a custom map implementation is more appropriate for the context of static allocation.
+All of this considered, I think a custom map implementation is more appropriate for the context of static allocation.
 This current implementation proves the concept, but definitely leaves room for improvement!

 ## Revisiting allocation size